Sumeet Saigal

 Sumeet Saigal (born 18 February 1966) is an Indian former actor and producer who was active in Bollywood from 1987 to 1995, appearing in over 30 films.
+He went on to appear in television serials from 1995 to 2002.

 Career

-Saigal made his debut in the 1987 film Insaniyat Ke Dushman and played leading or supporting roles in films opposite actors including Jeetendra, Sanjay Dutt, Govinda, Hemant Birje, Aditya Pancholi and Mithun Chakraborty.
+Saigal made his debut in the 1987 film Insaniyat Ke Dushman and played leading or supporting roles in films with actors including Jeetendra, Sanjay Dutt, Govinda, Hemant Birje, Aditya Pancholi and Mithun Chakraborty.
 Some of his well-known films include Imaandaar (1987), Param Dharam (1987), Tamacha (1988), Lashkar (1989), Bahaar Aane Tak (1990), Pati Patni Aur Tawaif (1990) and Gunaah (1993).
 In 1995, he acted in his last films Saajan Ki Baahon Mein and Sauda and left the film industry.

+He went on to appear in several television serials including Suraag, Aangan, Woh Kaun and Ujala.

-After 12 years out of the limelight, he directed the music video for a song featured in the film Red: The Dark Side in 2007.
+In 2007, he directed the music video for a song featured in the film Red: The Dark Side.
 In 2010, he produced the horror film Rokkk, starring Udita Goswami and Tanushree Dutta.
 Currently, he has a production company named "Sumeet Arts", which dubs South Indian films into Hindi.